sakoki/Udacity-KS-pixel-art-maker/README.md

 # Udacity-KS-pixel-art-maker

-Udacity Front-end Web Developer, Lesson 21: Pixel Art Maker
+Udacity Front-end Web Developer, Google Developer Challenge Scholarship 2018, Lesson 21: Pixel Art Maker

 The following code generates a single-page web application that allows users to draw pixel art on a resizeable canvas.
 The user can choose the following: